xtuml/mc/doc/notes/8019_masl/8019_masl_dnt.md

 projects.
 Reuse is now possible, and build times are affected favorably.

 7.3.1 MCOOA
-With escher refactored, `maslin (masl2xtuml)` and `maslout (xtuml2masl)` both independently can reference the `mcooa` (naked OOAofOOA).
+With escher refactored, `masl2xtuml` and `xtuml2masl`
+both independently can reference the `mcooa` (naked OOAofOOA).
-`maslin` populates this model from MASLDSL [4].  `maslout` emits MASLDSL based on queries of this model.
-Both can share architectural EEs defined in `mcshared` [9].
+`masl2xtuml` populates this model from serial MASL [4].  `xtuml2masl`
+emits serial MASL based on queries of this model.
+Both can share architectural EEs and interfaces defined in `mcshared` [9].

-7.4 Further Segregating M2M Transformations
-The xtUML meta-model (ooaofooa) and the model of MASL represent separate subject matters.
-Model-to-Model (M2M) Transformations span both subject matters and seem to require selecting from a source model and creating, relating and initializing into a destination model.
-This broad span of knowledge across subject matters is troublesome.

-An option exists that retains a stricter subject matter separation.
-By establishing a domain-specific communication protocol between the MASL and xtUML domains, looser coupling and a greater level of insulation can be maintained.
-It is recognized that the M2M tranformation queries must retain knowledge of class names in both domains, however, the communication channel delegates the serialization of the classes in one or the other domain and allows the M2M queries to remain ignorant of the relational structure of the foreign domain.
-The M2M queries are housed one domain only.
-The choice of home domain seems a pragmatic issue.
-In the case of xtUML and MASL, the xtUML domain is housing both the `xtuml2masl` queries and the `masl2xtuml` queries.
-This choice is largely due to xtUML being the more complex component.

-The use of a string serialization protocol is an idea new to this team and represents an area of further research.
-As of this writing, the technique seems to be working well enough to keep.

 8. Unit Test
 ------------